modir/laminas-book/docs/forms.md

 The input filter is a container for so called *inputs*.
 Typically, you add an input per each form model's field you have.

-> An input may consist of filters and/or validators and some additional information.
+!!! note
-> For example, an input may contain the flag telling if the field is required or if its value may
+    An input may consist of filters and/or validators and some additional information.
-> be missing from HTTP request.
+    For example, an input may contain the flag telling if the field is required or if its value may be missing from HTTP request.

 Analogous to adding a form model's fields, there are two possible ways of adding inputs to the input filter container: either via passing an instance of an input